 - Tie each pile with string.
 This will help keep them from unrolling when you place them in the jar.

 - Boil three cups of water and stir in the salt and citric acid until completely dissolved.
-Stand the rolled leaves in a sterilized jar and pour the salted water over them, leaving ¼" headspace.
+Stand the rolled leaves in a sterilized jar and pour the salted water over them, leaving ยผ" headspace.
 Tighten the lid and process in boiling water for 10 minutes.

-- Store the bottle in a cool, dark location until the next time you're in the mood for dolma!
+- Store the bottle in a cool, dark location until the next time you're in the mood for dolma!ย

 Notes

 - The leaves can be used immediately after being blanched to make Middle Eastern Dolma or Greek Dolmathes.
-Or leave them in the brine to be used at a later date.

 Michael Dietz says